tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-clusterupgradeprogressobject.md

 __Type__: string <br/>
 __Required__: No<br/>
 <br/>
 The name of the next upgrade domain to be processed.
+Not applicable to node-by-node upgrades.

 ____
 ### `RollingUpgradeMode`